MindscapeHQ/raygun4js/README.md

 **Step 1**

+### CDN/Asynchronous method

-Add the following snippet to the beginning of the `<head>` tag within your markup.
+No package installation required.
+Just add the following snippet to the beginning of the `<head>` tag within your markup.
 Please include this snippet before any other `<script>` tag references are made to ensure that Raygun has the best chance to capture all error events on the page.

 ```javascript
 <script type="text/javascript">